The Happenings on Shaw Hill

 And why was I scared?

-Well, I had an idea but I did not want to acknowledge the reason why.
+Well, I had an idea but I did not want to acknowledge the reasons why.

 A text message.